LokeshJavaTech/micro-services/product-service/README.md

-1. Start docker container in the computer system
+1. Start docker desktop engine in the local computer system
 2. Open terminal and change directory to /micro-services/product-service, where docker-compose.yml file exists
 3. Execute command to start mongo service as mentioned in docker-compose.yml file: docker compose up -d
 4. To validate mongo service working in docker or not: